Travel Back in Time in Historic York, England with Kids

 York Minster

 York Minster is the largest Gothic cathedral in Northern Europe.
-Its vast size cannot be explained in a photograph, but in an attempt to put things in perspective, it took 250 years to build and that tiny blue speck in the photo above is my 12-year-old standing at the entrance.
+Its vast size cannot be explained in a photograph, but in an attempt to put things in perspective, it took 250 years to build and its towers are roughly the height of a 17-story building.
 Step inside, explain that it was built without machinery, computers or hard hats, and the mouth will drop on even the hardest-to-impress child.
 It’s worth climbing the central tower and going underground to discover the secrets of the Undercroft too.

 The National Railway Museum